leettools-dev/leettools-mcp/README.md

   - `Enviroment Variables`:
     - LEET_HOME: <your_leet_home>
     - EDS_LLM_API_KEY: <your_openai_api_key>
+    - ENABLE_DEBUG_LOGGING: True (Optional)

     > **Important:** You may need to put the full path to the `uv` executable in the command field.
     > Find it by running `which uv` on macOS/Linux or `where uv` on Windows.

 3. You can also check the 5ire log (on Mac) with the following command:
     ```bash
     tail -n200 ~/Library/Logs/5ire/main.log
     ```
+4. Trouble Shooting
+  - `Error: MCP error -2: Request timed out`:
+This error occurs when the MCP server takes too long to process local files via the add_local_to_kb tool.
+To resolve the issue, restart the MCP server using the UI (turn it off and then on again).

 ## Usage with Claude Desktop
 1. Follow this [link](https://support.anthropic.com/en/articles/10065433-installing-claude-for-desktop) to install Claude Destop App.